dmikushin/mindquantum/docs/source/installation.rst

    sudo pacman -Syu python python-pip

-Then install the rest of the required libraries using the following command:
+Then install CMake using the following command:

 .. code-block:: bash